-REDUCING BUREAUCRACY
+Reducing bureaucracy

 Processes and paperwork should be proportionate and help us build person centred and inclusive ways of working and ways of sharing information.
 Improving market relations should not mean significant additional calls on people's time or brand new arrangements.
 We need to be flexible and creative in how we approach procurement and contracting arrangements in order to develop better support and better services for people with behaviour deemed the most challenging.
 Processes must be fit for purpose and not exclude people and organisations that might otherwise engage in them.
 They must serve what we want to achieve and if they get in the way we must find other methods to achieve our goals.

-BUILIDNG CAPACITY
+Building Capacity

-Commitment to building the skills, competencies and capacity of all key stakeholders and people involved.

-A willingness to "learn by doing," to be selfreflective and to honestly review progress will help ensure that improving market relations is a shared responsibility.

-However, it should be compulsory for the statutory organisations involved to set the example for the behaviour expected from all parties through their communication and interaction and to be ultimately held accountable by others for ensuring the protocol informs best practice in all market relations.

-Statutory bodies across the region should work with people, with carers and families and with providers to develop a shared understanding of where investment can be best be focussed to help build inclusive ways of working and maximise opportunities for co-production.
+Commitment to building the skills, competencies and capacity of all key stakeholders to work together effectively is an important feature of stronger relationships and better partnerships.
+A willingness to "learn by doing," to be self-reflective and to honestly review progress will help ensure that improving market relations is a shared responsibility.
+However, it should be incumbent on the statutory organisations involved to set the example for the behaviour expected from all parties through their communication and interaction and to be ultimately held accountable by others for ensuring the protocol informs best practice in all market relations.
+Statutory bodies across the region should work with people, with carers and families and with providers to develop a shared understanding of where investment can be best be focussed to help build inclusive ways of working across the whole cycle of market shaping activity and maximise opportunities for co-production.
+Councils and Clinical Commissioning Groups should consider ways of combining what resources they can make available toinvest in building the capacity of local people, families and user led organisations to engage in market shaping activity.

-BUILIDNG CAPACITY

-Councils and Clinical Commissioning Groups should consider ways of combining what resources they can make available to invest in building the capacity of local people, families and user led organisations to engage in market shaping activity.

-UNDERSTANDING WHAT SUCCESS LOOKS LIKE
+Understanding whatsuccess looks like

 The starting point for change in the market place is a higher level of knowledge for all stakeholders about the factors that influence supply and demand.
 This means thinking about whole life pathways and developing joined up thinking across adults and children's services that can prevent people at the earliest stage from being at risk of entering Assessment and Treatment Units.
 Successful support needs to be tailored to what is important to each individual and our systems for understanding and measuring success need to reflect the personal nature of what it means to each individual.

-UNDERSTANDING WHAT SUCCESS LOOKS LIKE

 All parties need to commit to identifying, measuring and articulating what works in delivering and commissioning fully personalised care and support.
 The success of this protocol will depend on a shared willingness and ability to do this well.

-The following slides describe what success would look like for different stakeholders and was developed by people, families, carers and advocates working with commissioners and providers during a two day workshop in Spring 2014.
+The following table describe what success would look like for different stakeholders and was developed by people, families, carers and advocates working with commissioners and providers during a two day workshop in Spring 2014.
 It describes what collectively people said they want and expect to see if things are working really well for people with behaviour deemed the most challenging across Eastern Region.
 We will use these success indicators to help us understand how far we are able to develop the market to achieve good outcomes for people in our region.